zdandrew/2022SpringPennLabs/README.md

 Log-in information: email: 'josh@gmail.com', password: 'test'.
 Or you can create your own through the register page.
 Must be logged-in to add comments or favorite clubs.
 Can create and update clubs without logging in.
 POST: http://127.0.0.1:5000/login form data: (email, 'josh@gmail.com'), (password, 'test')

-Incomplete API Documentation found at '/swagger-ui/' Due to bugs and time constraint, was not able to accurately autogenerate api documentation using Swagger library.
+Swagger API Documentation is available at '/swagger-ui/'
+@use_kwargs from flask-apispec requires refactoring some func signatures as it wasn't very compatible.
+Due to the time constraint, I decided to document the api in the Readme and use Swagger as a supplement.
-The @doc, @kwarg, @marshal_with lines were written for the automatic api generation, but seemed to break some routes.
-Thus many have been commented out.
+As a result, many lines including @doc, @use_kwargs, @marshal_with have been commented out.

 ## FILE STRUCTURE:
 Templates: Contains all the HTML used to set up the frontend